-After mutual agreement between you and your employer, a deviation can be made from the standard retirement age with an actuarial neutral recalculation of the payment.
+After consultation between you and your employer, you and your employer can agree to deviate from the standard retirement age with an actuarial neutral recalculation of the benefit.

-By mutual consent you and your employer can agree to a part-time pension.
+A part-time pension can be agreed with your and your employer's mutual consent.

-11.10 Supplements to the pension entitlements (active employees)

-With conditional indexed average pay schemes, an endeavour will be made to follow either the general wage development of the CLA Banks or the price index.

-Supplements to non-contributory entitlements (dormant rights) and pensions already in payment
+- 11.12 Supplement scheme for pension entitlements (active employees) For an indexed average pay scheme, the aim is to base the indexation on the general wage development of the this CLA or on the price index. - 11.13 Supplement scheme for non-contributory entitlements (dormant rights) and pensions that have commenced

-There is no right to supplements to non-contributory entitlements and pensions already in payment and it is uncertain whether and to what extent supplements will be granted in the future.
-No funds have been reserved for supplements.
-The maximum supplement is equal to the general price development.

-Your employer will however, undertake to adjust the non-contributory pension rights of former participants and current pensions annually in accordance with general price developments.
-Your employer will take account of this intention when financing the pension scheme.
+There is no right to supplements for non-contributory pension entitlements and pensions that have already commenced and it is uncertain whether and to what extent supplements will be provided in the future.
+No funds have been reserved to provide supplements.
+The maximum supplement equals the general price development.
+Nevertheless, your employer will strive to adjust the non-contributory pension entitlements of former participants and the pension benefits that have already commenced in accordance with the general price development.
+Your employer will take this aim into account in the funding of the pension scheme.

-Pension accrual entitlements in the first two years of occupational disability

-During the first two years of occupational disability you will continue to accrue pension entitlements on the basis of your most recently earned pensionable salary.

-Pension accrual entitlements after the first two years of occupational disability

-If you have an occupational disability of at least 65%, you are entitled to either an IVA or WGA benefit and you fall within the scope of the pension scheme, you will continue to accrue pension rights unchanged as long as you are paid an incapacity for work benefit.
+- 11.14 Pension accrual during the first two years of occupational disability During the first two years of occupational disability, your pension accrual will be continued based on your last earned pensionable salary. - 11.15 Pension accrual after the first two years of occupational disability If you are at least 65% occupationally disabled, you are entitled to an IVA or a WGA occupational disability benefit and you fall within the scope of the pension scheme, the pension accrual is continued unchanged, as long as you receive an occupational disability benefit.

-Your pension base will be set when one year has passed since the incapacity for work started.
-It will be assumed that the pension base will no longer change, except for statutory changes.
-Your employer will endeavour to adjust the pension to the general wage development in the CLA Banks or the price index.
+Your pension base is determined at the time of one year after the commencement of the occupational disability.
+The pension base is deemed to no longer change, with the exception of statutory changes.
+Your employer aims for adjustment in line with the general wage development in this CLA, or in accordance with the price index.

-During this period you do not have to pay any membership contribution except for individual supplementary pension schemes.
+You are not required to pay a participant's contribution in this period, except for individual supplementary pension provisions.

-11.14 Voluntary supplementary pension scheme possibilities
+11.16 Supplementary pension provision possibilities